rocky-linux/documentation/docs/guides/templates-automation-packer-vsphere.md

 "notes": "Template RockyLinux version {{ user `version` }}"
 ```

-And to finish, we will ask VSphere to convert our stopped VM to a template.
+And finally, we will ask VSphere to convert our stopped VM to a template.

-At this step, you could also wanted to use the VM as this (not converting it as a template).
+At this stage, you could also elect to just use the VM as is (not converting it as a template).
 In this case, you can decide to take a snapshot.

 ```
 "convert_to_template": true,